Station Name: LUTON HOO

 Notes: New Mill End station opened with the second section of the Hatfield to Dunstable line on 1st September 1860.
 From the opening day, John Leigh, the owner of Luton Hoo House, had an arrangement with the GNR that any train must stop at the station if requested.
 This agreement was not renewed the following year.

 The station had a single platform on the down side of the line.
 The two-storey station building was of brick construction and comprised the stationmaster's house, booking office, waiting room and toilets.
 A short canopy protected passengers in front of the booking office.
 Unusually, this extended around three sides of the building to give protection to carriages carrying visitors to and from Luton Hoo House, one of whom was the Prince of Wales on 5th December 1878 and again on 7th December 1886 when the Prince and Princess stayed at Luton Hoo House for 5 days.
+Click here to see a newspaper article about the visit).
 A number of single-storey outbuildings extended along the platform to the north.

 There was a small goods yard on the opposite side of West Hyde Road.
 This consisted of two (later three) sidings serving a cattle dock and pens, one siding passing the dock and the other a headshunt.
 An old wagon body was used as a goods shed, and there was also a platelayers’ hut - which is extant - and a coal yard.
 The station was renamed Luton Hoo (for New Mill End) on 1st December 1891: timetables and tickets continued to include ‘for New Mill End’ until the early 1950s.